 3. Risk Management

-This is usually an ongoing process once a trader begins trading.
+This is usually an ongoing process once a trader begins trading on foreign exchange.
 But before choosing the NZ forex broker of your choice.
 Be sure to check whether the broker keeps client funds in segregated accounts to avoid a conflict of interest.
 Traders can also check to see the risk protection features offered by the broker, such as a minimum account balance protection which protects clients from losing more than what is in the trading account.
 Other features include guaranteed stops, slippage protection, etc.

 Many international forex brokers have targeted New Zealand to try to capitalize on its growing forex trading marketplace.
 But not all brokers that want to offer their services to New Zealand forex traders gain registration from the industry regulator, the Financial Markets Authority (FMA).